SEBK4C/BootableLlama/README.md

-Great, I'll dive into how to boot a llamafile directly from USB using Cosmopolitan libc in metal mode.
-I'll look into:

-- Specific build flags and configurations required for metal mode
-- How to create bootable APE executables from the llamafile GitHub repo
-- Support for both UEFI and BIOS boot targets
-- x86_64 and ARM compatibility considerations
-- Debugging techniques for bare-metal boot issues

-I'll also include a step-by-step guide based on the findings and reference working examples where available.
-I'll let you know when everything is ready!

 # Booting a Cosmopolitan "llamafile" on Bare Metal from USB

 **Overview:** *Using Cosmopolitan Libc's "metal" mode, you can compile a **llamafile** (a self-contained LLM binary) into a bootable format that runs directly on hardware without an OS.
 This guide covers building the binary with Cosmopolitan, adding BIOS and UEFI boot support, preparing a USB stick, and addressing x86_64 vs ARM64 differences.
 It also provides debugging tips and examples of Cosmopolitan's bare-metal mode in action.*